formal-php/access-layer/documentation/connections/logger.md

 # `Logger`

-This connection sits on top of another and will log all queries that will be executed and record any failure that maay occur.
+This connection sits on top of another and will log all queries that will be executed and record any failure that may occur.

 ```php
 use Formal\AccessLayer\{